Ocelot-Offensive-Security/Arsenal/Amini/README.md

 ```

 ## Examples
-In contains different examples to be used with supported Arduino-enviorenment boards.
+In contains different examples to be used with supported Arduino-environment boards.
 - leds: detecting AirTag presence by flashing LEDs depending on signal strength
 - scan: continuous scanning to detect enabled and disabled AirTags
 - sound: detecting enabled AirTags and connected to them to generated a register, if after 10 minutes the AirTags are nearby, Amini can force to play a sound